-This weekend at San Diego ComicCon, the mother of all comic book conventions, the smart people at Google have announced a new way to read comics on mobile devices.
-Not only a new way, but one that makes reading even easier.
+This weekend at San Diego ComicCon, the mother of all comic book conventions, the smart people at Google has announced a new way to read comics on mobile devices.
+Not only a new way but one that makes reading even easier.
 It’s called Bubble Zoom and I’ve road tested it to see how if it really makes reading comics easier.

 Before I dive into my opinions I should let you know what it’s all about and how it works.

-At it’s core Google Books’ Bubble Zoom is an option that allows for text on the comic book page to expand.
-Individual speech bubbles, caption boxes and though balloons will blow up on the page one tap at a time.
+At its core Google Books’ Bubble Zoom is an option that allows for text on the comic book page to expand.
+Individual speech bubbles, caption boxes and thought balloons will blow up on the page one tap at a time.
 It means you can have the whole page open on your mobile without squinting or annoyingly zooming in and out on sections of the page.

 Take a look at this in action in this handy GIF below: